Ananyakr123/Saamya1/README.md

+Here’s a clean, GitHub-friendly version of the README with a perfectly aligned project-tree that renders well on desktop and mobile.
+Copy–paste everything below directly into README.md:

 # 🌸 Saamya – AI-Powered Youth Mental Wellness Platform

-Saamya is an **AI-powered mental-wellness platform** that offers confidential, empathetic, and accessible support for youth.
+Saamya is an **AI-powered mental-wellness platform** offering confidential, empathetic, and accessible support for youth.
-It reduces mental-health stigma by providing guidance, journaling, resources, and AI-driven companionship in a safe space.
+It reduces mental-health stigma through guidance, journaling, resources, and AI-driven companionship in a safe space.

 ---